SchwarzeFalke/cucei-ayuda/README.md

 Use heroku open to open the app

 ### 1- USERS MODULE

+This module allows to create users into database as well as handle the schedules and roads (for the map resource).
+Also, allows the user to request for its posts on the forum resource.

+All the users can create schedules from the subject resource, but only that.
+Higher privilages are required to make another actions with the subject table.

 ### 2- MAP MODULE
 ### 3- SUBECT MODULE

+This module is only for the administrator user; allows to create new subjects to create schedules for the users.
+This model is related to the building model, because it needs information about the bulding where the class is given.

+The normal user cannot manipulate the data from this model.

 ### 4- FORUM MODULE

 The forum allows user to create topics, which is usually a word describing the main theme of the topic. ej "Comida"